7 Ways to Refresh Your Marketing for the New Year

 With the New Year, take the opportunity to refresh your marketing in the following ways:

-This one is super easy to forget to check!
 If your voicemail greeting contains incorrect information or doesn’t reflect new changes to your business (i.e. how else to reach you or if your business name changed), be sure to re-record it.

-Update the copyright year in the footer of your website.
+Update the copyright year in the footer of your website

 But not to © CURRENT YEAR!
 Your copyright notice should read as a range with the starting year being the year you started using your specific website design, branding (i.e. logo), copy (text), photos, etc.

-Ex. © 2016 - 2024 Miss MegaBug, LLC.
+Ex. © 2023 - 2025 Miss MegaBug, LLC.
 Learn more.

-Make sure your branding is consistent.
+Ensure your branding is consistent

-By ensuring that all your marketing materials and digital platforms adhere to your brand, you build brand awareness and familiarity with potential customers.
+Creating consistency builds brand awareness and familiarity with potential customers.
 Your business will also look snazzy and professional!

-To make it easy, create a brand guide.
 A brand guide is a cheat sheet that contains the HEX codes of your brand color palette as well as font names.
 This tutorial will show you how to use Canva to create a brand guide.

 If you worked with a graphic designer on your branding, they may have already sent you one.